Become a Volunteer for Brookville Park Tennis Association. Click here!

 THE ASSOCIATION

-Brookville Park Tennis Association, Inc. (BPTA), formerly Brookville Park Tennis Club, is a 501c3 organization founded in 2009 by tennis enthusiasts who frequently played at Brookville Park.
-The corporation serves Southeast Queens and other communities, with a focus on youth development, and has grown from 30 members to over 100 active members in fourteen years.
+Brookville Park Tennis Association, Inc. (BPTA)—formerly Brookville Park Tennis Club—is a 501(c)(3) organization founded in 2009 by dedicated tennis enthusiasts who regularly played at Brookville Park.
+Today, BPTA proudly serves Southeast Queens and its surrounding communities, with a strong emphasis on youth development.
+Since its founding, membership has grown from 30 to more than 80 active members, and the Association now celebrates its 17th year of service.

-BPTA is grateful to its founding and current members for their dedication and commitment to the club's growth.
-With the support of members, sponsors, and friends, we continue to strive towards our goal of creating the next generation of tennis Queens and Kings."
+BPTA is deeply grateful to its founding and current members for transforming a small idea into a cornerstone of community growth.
+With the support of members, sponsors, and friends, we continue pursuing our vision of shaping the next generation of tennis Kings and Queens.
+We cannot do this work alone, and we look forward to your continued partnership.

 ~~~

-BPTA Celebrates Opening Day 2025 With a Unified Spirit and Major Youth Program Grant from DICK'S FOUNDATION
+BPTA Celebrates Opening Day 2025 With A Unified Spirit and A Youth Program Grant from DICK'S FOUNDATION

 Queens, NY – May 10, 2025 – A vibrant sense of renewal and unity filled the courts of Brookville Park as the Brookville Park Tennis Association, Inc. (BPTA) officially launched its 2025 season on Opening Day.
 This year marks a pivotal moment for the organization, as a growing movement is bringing together longtime members and new participants to work side by side in support of youth development and broader community engagement.